 It was during the dog days of August,1969.
 The buzz was all about a peace concert upstate New York near a little town called Woodstock.
 Ruby dialed my number soon as she got the news .

-I was worried what my parents might say.
-They were always warning me about Ruby.
-Said she was a wild child, flower girl.
-I envied her free spirit.
-You always knew where you stood with her, she didn't hold back what she was thinking or feeling.
+Immediately, I thought about what my parents might say to that.
+They were always warning me about Ruby; said she was a wild child.
+But I envied her free spirit.
+You always knew where you stood with her, being the type who didn't hold back what she was thinking or feeling.

-"I don't know, Ruby, my parents will kill me if I just take off; and you know exactly what they'd say if I dared ask permission!"
-I groaned.
+"I don't know, Ruby, my parents will kill me if I just take off and you know exactly what they'd say if I dared ask permission!"
+I said.